andreas5588/demo-dbs-iris/README.md

 docker run -d -p 1972:1972 -p 52773:52773 --name demo-dbs-iris-container andreasschneiderixdbde/demo-dbs-iris
 ```
 By default the Container ports are mapped to the same local ports.
 Please check the availability of the ports on your maschine first.

-The container is now running, and the InterSystems IRIS management interface is available at `http://localhost:52773/csp/sys/UtilHome.csp`.
+* The container is now running, and the InterSystems IRIS Management Portal is available at `http://localhost:52773/csp/sys/UtilHome.csp`.
+* Connect via JDBC with this URL: jdbc:IRIS://localhost:1972/AdventureworksDW_SAMPLE

 ```shell